01 of 10

 Before You Get a New Cat

 Bringing home a new feline friend is a major decision.
 Even though cats have earned a reputation for being more independent than their canine counterparts, they still require a great deal of time, effort, and money to care for.
-So before you head to that local pet store and bring home the first adorable kitten you see (it’s tempting, we know!), here are some things potential cat owners should know in order to avoid the common mistakes often made by new cat owners.Continue to 2 of 10 below.
+So before you head to that local pet store and bring home the first adorable kitten you see (no matter how tempting it is), here are some things potential cat owners should know to avoid the common mistakes often made by new cat owners.Continue to 2 of 10 below.

 02 of 10

 It’s one thing to impulse buy a new pair of jeans, but when it comes to animals, there’s no easy return policy if it’s just not the right fit.
 When you’re considering bringing home a new feline friend to join your family, you have to consider all of your options and make an educated, informed decision.

 Be sure to do your homework when it comes to the differences between breeds, cat behavior, and know the basics of their care.
 You’ll also want to visit different shelters and be sure to ask tons of questions—because cats are such individual creatures, try to gather as much information as you can about the unique personality and history of your new cat.Continue to 3 of 10 below.

 03 of 10

 Everyone knows that having kids is not only expensive, but a life-changing and long-term commitment, and bringing home a new four-legged family member is no different.
 Responsible shelters will conduct a thorough investigation of any potential adopters to ensure that not only is their home and lifestyle conducive to cat ownership, but that they are also financially capable of providing everything that your new kitty will need to live a happy, healthy life, from necessities such as food to the financial ability to address health conditions that may arise as your pet ages.
 Keep in mind that there is pet insurance to help make cat ownership more affordable.Continue to 4 of 10 below.